Heterotic solitons on four-manifolds: Abstract

 \section{Abstract}

-We investigate four-dimensional Heterotic solitons, defined as a particular class of solutions of the equations of motion of Heterotic supergravity on a four-manifold $M$.
-Heterotic solitons depend on a parameter $\kappa$ and consist of a Riemannian metric $g$, a metric connection with skew torsion $H$ on $TM$ and a closed 1-form $\varphi$ on $M$ satisfying a differential system.
+We investigate four-dimensional Heterotic solitons, defined as a particular class of solutions of the equations of motion of Heterotic supergravity on a four-manifold $M$ or, equivalently, as self-similar points of the renormalization group flow of the NS-NS sector of the Heterotic world-sheet.
+Heterotic solitons depend on a parameter $\kappa$ and consist of a Riemannian metric $g$, a metric connection with skew torsion $H$ on $TM$ and a closed 1-form $\varphi$ on $M$ satisfying a differential system that generalizes the celebrated Hull-Strominger system.
 In the limit $\kappa \to 0$, Heterotic solitons reduce to a class of generalized Ricci solitons and can be considered as a higher-order curvature modification of the latter.
 If the torsion $H$ is equal to the Hodge dual of $\varphi$, Heterotic solitons consist of either flat tori or closed Einstein-Weyl structures on manifolds of type $S^1\times S^3$ as introduced by P. Gauduchon.
 We prove that the moduli space of such closed Einstein-Weyl structures is isomorphic to the product of $\mathbb{R}$ with a certain finite quotient of the Cartan torus of the isometry group of the typical fiber of a natural fibration $M\to S^1$.
 We also consider the associated space of essential infinitesimal deformations, which we prove to be obstructed.
 More generally, we characterize several families of Heterotic solitons as suspensions of certain three-manifolds with prescribed constant principal Ricci curvatures, amongst which we find hyperbolic manifolds, manifolds covered by $\widetilde{\mathrm{Sl}}(2,\mathbb{R})$ and E$(1,1)$ or certain Sasakian three-manifolds.
 These solutions exhibit a topological dependence in the string slope parameter $\kappa$ and yield, to the best of our knowledge, the first examples of Heterotic compactification backgrounds not locally isomorphic to supersymmetric compactification backgrounds.